I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 We are so glad you are dedicated to getting the most out of your sessions.
-Your active participation and dedication is crucial to your success.
+Your active participation and dedication are crucial to your success.
 After all, we only see each other for approximately one session a week.
-It’s the work you do outside of our sessions that will really help you see your personal growth and development.
+It’s the work you do outside of our sessions that will help you see your personal growth and development.

 My partner and I are having problems.
 Should we be in individual counseling or come together?

 If you are concerned about your relationship, and you would both like to work with a counselor, we would initially work with both of you together.
 After this work, if one of you would like to continue in individual sessions, we could work with you individually.
 If only one of you wants marriage counseling, and the other does not, we can work with just one of you to teach effective communication and other skills that individually implemented can help to improve your marriage.

 Do you take insurance?